Swelly/react_intro/README.md

 # React Intro
-testing react.js with es6 and sass sourcemapping Getting comfortable with components and state within React
+testing react.js with es6 and sass sourcemapping Getting comfortable with components and state within React by creating a simple dropdown menu